-- Buyers/purchasers or all employees are entitled to receive benefits for the management of climate change issues; - Chief Purchasing Officer or Chief Financial Officer are entitled to receive benefits for the management of climate change issues; - Incentivized performance indicators for environmental criteria included in purchases and/or supply chain engagement.
+- Buyers/purchasers or all employees are entitled to receive benefits for the management of climate change issues; - Chief Purchasing Officer, Chief Financial Officer or Procurement manager are entitled to receive benefits for the management of climate change issues; - Incentivized performance indicators for environmental criteria included in purchases and/or supply chain engagement.

-Full points are awarded for developing a transition plan within the next two years and already having a transition plan that aligns with a 1.5°C world.
-Partial points are awarded for not planning to develop a transition plan in the next two years if the organizations strategy have been influenced by climate-related risks and opportunities.
-No points are awarded for a strategy that has not been influenced by climate-related risks and opportunities.
+Full points are awarded for already having a publicly available transition plan that aligns with a 1.5°C world and a well-defined feedback mechanism in place, to track progress.
+Transition plans that meet CDP Management scoring criteria will be awarded full points.
+Partial points are awarded for planning to develop a transition plan in the next two years if the organizations strategy have been influenced by climate-related risks and opportunities.
+No points are awarded for not planning to develop a transition plan in the next two years if the organizations strategy have been influenced by climate-related risks and opportunities or a strategy that has not been influenced by climate-related risks and opportunities.